 in Stepan Center Nov.
 14-15.
-The

-programs at 7:30 p.m. are open to
+The programs at 7:30 p.m. are open to strongs, Son Seals and Albert King.

-John" Davis, Fenton Robinson, "Big Walter" Horton, Otis Rush, Martin, Bogan and the Armstrongs, Son Seals and Albert King.

 progress at Boogie Records and

 Just for the Record.
-Festival

-passes, priced for \$5 for both
+Festival passes, priced for \$5 for both

-performances, may be purchased at Pandora's, The Record Joint,
+performances, may be purchased

+at Pandora's, The Record Joint,

 Niles, and the Notre Dame Student

 Platform Comm.

 to hold meeting,

 The Mock National Convention

+Executive Committee is holding

 the second of a series of Platform

 Hearings for the 1976 Mock Convention.
 These Platform Hearings

 are planned as a guide to student

 opinion at Notre Dame on issues

-question and discussion period.
+This week's hearing shall be held on Thursday, Nov.
+13, at 8:00

+in the Library Auditorium.
+The subject for this hearing shall be, "Gun Control," with the par-ticipants selected from the Notre

 The first hearing held on Nov.
 3,

-was a success with over fifty

-persons present and a thirty-five

-minute question period.
-As of Nov.
+facing the United States.